ventureum/Chainsfr/docs/receiving.md

 > * Metamask (Using the last used receiving address)
 > * Ledger Hardware Wallet (Using the last receiving used address)

-Note that you can using Metamask and Ledger wallet to receive funds without installing Metamask extension or connecting to your hardware wallet device, provided that you choose to use the last-used receiving address.
+After logging in, you can using Metamask and Ledger wallet to receive funds without installing Metamask extension or connecting to your hardware wallet device, provided that you choose to use the last-used receiving address.

 ## Does Chainsfer.io send transfer notifications via email.